chiraag-kala/YelpImageClassification-Keras/README.md

 **Product Idea**
 1. For a given restaurant, scrape all the images shared on social media (Instagram location tags, restaurant hashtag, Facebook location tag, etc.)
-2. Use Convolutional Neural Network (CNN) to classify all the images into the following categories - food, drink, inside, and outside and return the summary statistics to the restaurant
+2. Use a Convolutional Neural Network (CNN) to classify all the images into the following categories - food, drink, inside, and outside and return the summary statistics to the restaurant

 **Dataset Used** - Yelp has an all-purpose dataset online for an ongoing competition, which has 200,000 images and over 6.6M reviews collected from 10 major cities across the US.
 * Link - https://www.yelp.com/dataset/challenge